Frequently Asked Questions (FAQ's)

 Q. Where should I go to sell or buy a Victrola?
 Will you buy it?

-A. Accurately appraising a Victrola sight unseen is an impossible task.
+A. Accurately appraising a Victor or Victrola sight unseen is an impossible task.
 To get a rough idea of value, the reader is asked to determine the model, serial number and finish.
-With this information, the reader can get a rough idea of worth from the "PRODUCTS" link on the home page.
-However, this will only give an approximate idea of general valuation and rarity, and will not give an exact appraisal.
+With this information, the reader can get a general approximation of worth from the "PRODUCTS" link on the home page.
+However, this will only give a general summary of valuation and rarity.
 Quality and type of finish, originality, as well as the production volume, condition and current demand will determine the ultimate selling price, and this information requires that a qualified appraiser see the machine in person (or at minimum, a lot of GOOD pictures).
 A common Victrola can command a high price if it has an uncommon finish, and/or if the condition is mint original.
 High-quality refinishing work can often appear to be original to the novice, and small flaws in a machine can make a great deal of difference in the overall price.
-In addition, what is "excellent" to one person may be "mediocre" to another; thus, we refrain from providing an exact price guide on these pages.
+In addition, what is "excellent" to one person may be "mediocre" to another; thus, we refrain from providing a price guide on these pages.
 Go to the SERVICES page to get information regarding paid appraisal services.

 External horn Victor phonographs sell, on average, for more than their Victrola counterparts.
 Nice Victors can range in price from $500 up to well over $3000 depending on model and condition.

 There are rare special Victor and Victrola phonographs that sell well into the tens of thousands of dollars, but these require a detailed appraisal to determine actual value.
 We avoid making price guesses, which may be very inaccurate if the machine is actually better (or worse) than it is described.
 In addition, the requestor may not know if the finish is original, and may not recognize aftermarket parts or reworked cabinet details.